 Diagnosis and early cancer treatment is easy most of the time.
 Dr. Shafa is able to diagnose most skin cancers with the naked eye or with a dermoscope.
-If a skin lesion is suspicious, performing a skin biopsy is quick and easy.
+If a skin lesion is suspicious, performing a skin biopsy is quick and effortless with minimal scarring, if any.
 Using anesthesia also allows the procedure to be pain-free.
-We are contracted will all types of PPO insurances including Medicare.
-Ask question or call us to make an appointment for a skin check.
+We are contracted with all types of PPO insurances, including Medicare.
+Ask questions or call us to make an appointment for a skin check.

-What is a basal cell carcinoma BCC?
+What is a basal cell carcinoma (BCC)?

 What is a squamous cell carcinoma SCC?

-Before and After Skin Cancer removed
+Before and After Skin Cancer Removal

 Basal Cell Carcinoma vs Squamous Cell Carcinoma Differences

-- Risk Factors: Inability to tan is the highest risk factor for BCC.
+Inability to tan is the highest risk factor for BCC.
 Old age and sun exposure over a lifetime are the highest risk factors for SCC

 Squamous Cell Carcinoma v.
 Basal Cell Carcinoma Similarities

-- Family History: Having a member of your immediate family diagnosed with either BCC or SCC increases your chance of having the same type of lesion
+Having a member of your immediate family diagnosed with either BCC or SCC increases your chance of having the same type of lesion

 Ask questions or Call us to make an appointment for your full skin check or evaluation of the skin lesion you are concerned about.
 We are contracted with all PPO insurances and Medicare.